5 Inference for simple linear regression

 Testing a claim with the two-sided alternative Ha:β10 and decision-making threshold α is equivalent to using the C% confidence interval to evaluate the claim, where C=(1α)×100.
 This means we can also use confidence intervals to evaluate two-sided hypotheses.
 When using a confidence interval to draw conclusions about a claim, we use the following guide:

-This illustrates the power of confidence intervals; they can not only be used to draw a conclusion about a claim (reject or fail to reject H0), but they also give the range values that reasonably contains the value of the population parameter.
-Therefore, it is good practice to always report the confidence interval, even if the outcome of the hypothesis test is of primary interest, because the confidence interval provides more detail about a population slope β1 beyond the reject/fail to reject conclusion of the hypothesis test.
+This illustrates the power of confidence intervals; they can not only be used to draw a conclusion about a claim (reject or fail to reject H0), but they also give the range values that the population slope may take.
+Thus, it is good practice to always report the confidence interval, because the confidence interval provides more detail about a population slope β1 beyond the reject/fail to reject conclusion of the hypothesis test.

 When we reject a null hypothesis, we conclude that there is a statistically significant linear relationship between the response and predictor variables.
 Concluding there is statistically significant relationship between the response and predictor, however, does not necessarily mean that the relationship is practically significant.
 The practical significance, how meaningful the results are in the real world, is determined by the magnitude of the estimated slope of the predictor on the response and what an effect of that magnitude means in the context of the data and analysis question.